PBergstrom90/ChattAppSimulation/README.md

 ## Notes

 - Ensure the server is running before starting the clients.
-- The applications are configured to connect to `localhost` on port `8000`.
+- The TCP application is configured to connect to `localhost` on port `8000`.
 Modify the source code if a different address or port is required.
+The UDP application is using multicast for external communication.
 - Both TCP and UDP applications use the same `User.java` class for representing users.